created Apr 17, 2019 - updated Jul 10, 2019

-- posting their content on their own personal websites, hosted on their own domain names.
+- create their content on their own personal websites, hosted on their own domain names.

-- maintaining a "blogroll" or favorites/bookmarks page to promote other personal websites.
+- maintain a "blogroll" or favorites/bookmarks page to promote other personal websites.

-- producing one or more feed formats of their content in either RSS, Atom, JSONFeed, or even h-feed.
+- ensure that their CMS produces one or more feed formats of their content in either RSS, Atom, JSONFeed, or even h-feed.

-- occasionally, using their personal websites to discuss the open web, blogrolls, webrings, feeds, and feed readers.
+- occasionally, use their personal websites to discuss the open web concepts, such as blogrolls, webrings, feeds, and feed readers.
 The journalists could review and promote feed readers.

-- embracing IndieWeb tech to syndicate their personal website content to their Twitter accounts and then use the same tech to have Twitter interactions backfed to their personal websites as comments.
+- embrace the indieweb.org's idea of optionally syndicating their personal website content to their Twitter accounts, and then use the same tech (brid.gy) to have Twitter interactions backfed to their personal websites as comments.

 This is not about journalists ending their social media presences.
-This is about journalists using their personal websites in addition to their Twitter accounts.
+This is about journalists using their personal websites FIRST and then syndicating their content to their Twitter accounts.
 It might require a little time adjustment, but they could make it work if they desired.

-In my opinion, the journalists' heavy usage of Twitter, their quick reactions to anything, and their thinking that everything is breaking news have contributed to the spread of misinformation.
+In my opinion, the journalists' heavy usage of Twitter and their quick reactions to anything and their belief that everything is breaking news have contributed to the spread of misinformation.